carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 #### __Color__

-The color settings govern the overal color of the car.
+The color settings govern the overall color of the car.
 The base color is simply the primary color of the car this will govern the overall color:

 ![change_base_color](img/tuto_content_authoring_vehicles/change_base_color
 .gif)